Muncie in the International Spotlight

 At the university, the Sanders campaign transformed into the Progressive Student Alliance, with which Aprill is involved, which is now concentrating on the UnKoch My Campus campaign to protest the Koch brothers’ plan to fund an Institute for Entrepreneurship and Free Enterprise at Ball State.
 At a table by the refectory on Tuesday the Progressive Student Alliance provided leaflets calling on students to oppose the influence of the Kochs on campus.
 “About half have heard of them.
 People are quite receptive.

-Much like the national democratic party, who represents party insiders and Wall Street, our local group represents remaining unions and party insiders, mostly those with public sector jobs.
+Much like the national democratic party, which represents party insiders and Wall Street, our local group represents remaining unions and party insiders, mostly those with public sector jobs.
 Hillary Clinton is emblematic of the entitled politician.
 The republican party is split between party insiders and the Tea Party, or taxpayer advocates.
 You also have the extreme right-wing Fascists who want an authoritarian leader to save them from immigrant migration and Islāmic influences.
-The “Make America Great Again” campaign is all about rolling the progressive clock back to the magical 1950’s.
+The “Make America Great Again” campaign is about rolling the progressive clock back to the magical 1950s.

 As of this morning, many of Gary’s articles have received well over 500 comments each, with some seeing thousands of comments from readers around the world.
-Believe it or not, I’ve read most of the comments to get a flavor for this article, and several in draft form.
+Believe it or not, I’ve read most of the comments to get a flavor for this article, with several in draft form.
 Very enlightening.

-Again, if you’d like an outsiders perspective of Muncie, or Middletown USA, check out the series of articles in the Guardian UK by Gary Younge.
+Again, if you’d like an outsider’s perspective of Muncie or Middletown, USA, check out the series of articles in the Guardian UK by Gary Younge.
 Gary writes in his first article:

 So I’m back in Middletown in the hope that I will once again find that level of complexity and nuance in this volatile moment.
 I want to visit the food banks, gun ranges, churches and gay bars to talk to its teachers, preachers, cops and kids.
 To find out not just how people will vote but what they are thinking, and not just who will win but what, if anything, might change.